 Brake or tail light is not working: repair options and cost

-If your car has regular bulbs, they are cheaper and easier to replace.
+If it's just a regular bulb that is out, it's an inexpensive problem.
 If you are not comfortable changing the bulb yourself, you can take your car to a local dealer or any auto repair shop.

-The owner's manual for this Honda says: Remove the socket by turning it one-quarter turn counterclockwise.
+In many modern cars, the bulb is installed in a socket.
+For example, in this 2009 Honda Accord, the owner's manual says: Remove the socket by turning it one-quarter turn counterclockwise (see the photo above).
 Pull the bulb straight out of its socket.
 Push the new bulb straight into the socket until it bottoms.
+Insert the socket back into the light assembly.
+Turn it clockwise to lock it in place

-You can find the instructions on how to replace a bulb in the owner's manual for your car that you can download from the car manufacturers website.
-In many cars tail light bulbs are removed by first turning the socket counterclockwise to open and then pulling the bulb out.
+The bulb type is also printed on the bulb itself; see the photo.
+Most auto parts stores carry the common bulb types.
 If you want to be sure to install the new bulb the same way, mark the position of the bulb with a marker or snap a photo before removing it.
-In some cars, bulbs are installed on the board that is attached to the taillight assembly.
+In some cars, bulbs are installed on a board that is attached to the taillight assembly.

 How to check if the bulb is good?